diatomzone/diatomzone.github.io/hiddenpagesdonotlook/zzznotes.md

     - i can do path: "testfolder" (regular folder) and assign values that way, but then you lose the collection capabilities
   - could not figure how to access scope path within _wikipages (tried with _category and plain folder, with multiple variations in config) in order to assign front matter "universe" default value to each page based on folder, so my workaround is to define the categories in a _data file and sort through all _wikipage entry paths that way
 - ASSET ORGANIZATION: coollinks page uses default template and manually includes directory and linklists (meant to be flexible and includes are meant to be used in other places as well), meanwhile articles page uses plain collection_listing template (it's a collection), and wikipages page is one of a kind so it uses wikipage-listing template, which contains directory and listings inside itself, and about page includes a linklists
+- how to reset iframe without js?
+  - reloading page and iframe don't work, so use reset macro within twine (perhaps sidebar)

 ---